wp-plugins/bepro-listings/readme.txt

 = WHATS THE DIFFERENCE? =

 We created BePro Listings and its addons to be *modular*.
-This allows you to have multiple directory types and features on the same website at the same time.
-Using only what you need speeds up the *load time* of your website.
-The prices of our Addons start at $5 and our themes at $1.
-You can also purchase subscriptions, reward points, or *bundles* of plugins and themes for great discounts.
-We are offering you the freedom to interchange options, at a very *cost conscious* rate.
+In addition, our templates are very dynamic.
+This combination creates a platform for creating any type of directory.
+For example, with addons you can create a **real Classifieds website** featuring multiple directories simultaneously.

 Out of the box, BePro Listings works with buddypress, cubepoints and many **gallery plugins**.
 Via addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
-This open architecture, makes it extreamly easy and quick to add the best combinations of features for extending your **directory** / **classifieds** / **portfolio** / **Catalogue** site.
+This open and inclusive architecture, makes it extreamly easy to add the best combinations of features for your **directory** / **classifieds** / **portfolio** / **Catalogue** site.

 Most importantly, BePro Listings is built for various levels of users.
 Novice users will appreciate our $1 themes, **ajax features** and *"all in one"* shortcodes.
 Intermediate users will like the plethora of, configuration options, widgets and extra shortcodes.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.